bastienmichaux/generator-jhipster-db-helper/README.md

 # generator-jhipster-db-helper
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-A JHipster module for already existing databases.
+This module makes mapping on an existing database easier.

 **This module is at an early stage, feedback is welcome ;)**